eml-physical changes needed

 default is zero.

-#2 Updated by Dan Higgins about 18 years ago
+#2 Updated by Dan Higgins over 18 years ago

 proposed changes to eml-physical-2.0.0beta8; partially completed (16May2002)